Kimeiga/leetcode/_posts/2023-09-12-391-perfect-rectangle.md

 ### Summary:

 In this Python solution, we utilize the properties of sets and the efficiency and clarity of tuples to determine if the given rectangles can form a large rectangle without overlaps or gaps.
-The logic is similar to [hu19's Java solution](https://leetcode.com/problems/perfect-rectangle/solutions/87181/really-easy-understanding-solution-o-n-java/), but the use of tuples makes the code more concise and readable.
+The logic is similar to the Java solution, but the use of tuples makes the code more concise and readable.

 # Code
 ```python